 Getting married?
 You’ve already considered how it will affect your taxes, right?!
 No?
 Of course we know that having a tax conversation isn’t on the top of most people’s list when planning a union.
 We understand, but there are things that the IRS wants you to know that could affect you once you are married.

 If one of you changes your name, you will need to report it to the Social Security Administration (SSA).
 This is an important step because your name on file with the SSA must match what you ultimately use when filing your tax return.
-If it doesn’t, it could cause delays of any tax refund.
+If it doesn’t, it could prevent e-filing and cause delays of any tax refund.

 Information can be updated by completing and filing Form SS-5 (Application for a Social Security Card), visiting your local SSA office, or by calling 800-772-1213.